Table of Contents

 “No Panic” is a totally voluntary charity, whose aims are to aid the relief and rehabilitation of those people suffering from Panic Attacks, Phobias, Obsessive/Compulsive Disorders, other related anxiety Disorders, including Tranquilliser withdrawal, and to provide support to sufferers and their families and or carers.

-If you register as a member - current cost is £10 per year - then you will receive a bi-monthly Newsletters, have the opportunity of joining one of their recovery groups and receive a Contact list so you can write to / call other sufferers.
+If you register as a member – current cost is £12 per year (price correct as of Oct 2011) – then you will receive a bi-monthly Newsletters, have the opportunity of joining one of their recovery groups and receive a Contact list so you can write to / call other sufferers.

 I have been a member of “No Panic” since 1996 and totally support their charity having spoken to them on various occasion and completed their “Recovery Group”.